nural-khalafov/Test3DGDScript/README.md

 > * Static white dot crosshair
 > * Prototype scene "test_level" for testing project functionallity
 > * State Machine pattern for FPController
+> * Debug Panel, that shows player's current_state and movement_velocity
 > * A filly-fledged character mesh with arms, legs and head (not capsule)
-> * Functionable AnimationTree using state machine pattern for Player
+> * Functionable AnimationTree using state machine pattern for player
-> * Basic animations for Player ("crouch", "walk", "sprint", "idle")
+> * Basic animations for player ("crouch", "walk", "sprint", "idle")

 __________________________________________________